 One in 8 men experiences depression at some stage of their life.
 Men are more likely to recognise and describe the physical symptoms of depression (such as feeling tired or losing weight) than women.
 Men may acknowledge feeling irritable or angry, rather than saying they feel low.

 Many men hate talking about their feelings because it makes them feel exposed.
-But if a mate is under stress or feeling depressed, it will help if he talks about it.
-There are ways you can get him to open up.
+But if a mate is under stress or feeling depressed, it will help if they talk to someone about it.
+As a friend, there are ways you can get them to open up.

-Depression isn't just about feeling sad or frustrated.
-It's about feeling out of control, powerless to handle emotions and unable to see a way out.
-It can hit anyone at any age and can be triggered by any number of things that can go wrong in our lives.
-Everyone feels ‘down' occasionally but if your mate has been sad, moody, angry or unable to sleep or concentrate for more than a couple of weeks, it could be depression.
-He might also lose interest in work, sport, sex, going out, or other things you used to enjoy.
+Depression isn't just about feeling sad or frustrated; it's about feeling out of control, powerless to handle emotions and unable to see a way out.
+It can affect anyone at any age and can be triggered by any number of things that can go wrong in our lives.
+Everyone feels ‘down' occasionally but if someone has been sad, moody, angry or unable to sleep or concentrate for more than a couple of weeks, it could be depression.
+A man might also lose interest in work, sport, sex, going out or other things he might previously have enjoyed.

-So if a friend doesn't seem to have been himself lately, consider the following points.
+So, if a mate doesn't seem to have been themselves lately, think about the following: